ZIMBABWE LIBRARY ASSOCIATION

-Zimbabwe Library Association brings together library professionals from all types and forms of library, documentation centre, records centre, archival and information service providers in Zimbabwe.
+Zimbabwe Library Association brings together library professionals from all types and forms of library, knowledge and information workers in Zimbabwe.
 The major thrust of the National Association is to foster cooperation among and between Information Practitioners, Academics, Students and other interested persons in the sector.
-Further we endeavor to enhance professional development and training in state-of-the-art and good practices in the LIS profession and to equip professionals with new skills to re-tool and to improve existing skills and knowledge.
+Further we endeavor to enhance professional development and training in state-of-the-art and good practices in the Library and Information Science (LIS) profession and to equip professionals with new skills to re-tool and to improve existing skills and knowledge.

 The following shall be the constitution of the Association and replaces all previous constitutions.